WHAT TO DO + TRAVEL TIPS FOR LIMONE SUL GARDA, ITALY

 - 3.10 Day Trip to Sirmione

 - 3.12 Things to Do in Limone at Night

-Lake Garda is the biggest lake in Italy and one of the best places to see in North Italy because it offers many activities, beautiful scenery, and cute towns and villages.
+Lake Garda is the biggest lake in Italy and one of the best places to see in North Italy!
+It offers many activities, beautiful scenery, and cute towns and villages.

-One of these cute villages in Limone sul Garda – actually, it is not just cute, but the cutest of all the towns on the shores of Lake Garda and surely one of the best places to visit there.
+One of these cute villages in Limone sul Garda.
+Actually, it is not just cute, but the cutest of all the cute towns on the shores of Lake Garda and surely one of the best places to visit there.

 Located on the lake’s western shores, Limone Sul Garda, a comune in Brescia, has only a bit more than 1,000 inhabitants.
 However, despite its small size, it is one of the prettiest places at Lake Garda, and there are some great things to do in Limone sul Garda.